Kardashian Sisters Read Texts From Kris Jenner On Jimmy Kimmel’s ‘Celebrities Read Texts From Their Mom’

 — Jimmy Kimmel Live (@JimmyKimmelLive) May 13, 2018

-Other notable messages included those from Kiernan Shipka’s mom who announced to her daughter that Jared Leto is 47 and added that she wants to go vegan, from Josh Groban’s mom who send him a shamrock emoji and then questioned if it was really a shamrock or if it was a marijuana leaf, and from pop sensation Billie Eilish’s mom who told her to “go the duck to sleep!!!!!”
+Other notable messages included those from Kiernan Shipka’s mom who announced to her daughter that Jared Leto is 47 and added that she wants to go vegan.
+Josh Groban’s mom sent him a shamrock emoji and then questioned if it was really a shamrock or if it was a marijuana leaf.
+Pop sensation Billie Eilish’s mom told her to “go the duck to sleep!!!!!”